telerik/ajax-docs/api/server/Telerik.Web.UI/RadButton.md

 Gets or sets the command name associated with the RadButton control that is passed to the Command event.

-###  PostBackUrl `String`

-Gets or sets the URL of the page to post to from the current page when the RadButton control is clicked.

-###  ValidationGroup `String`

-Gets or sets the group of controls for which the RadButton control causes validation when it posts back to the server.

-###  Icon `RadButtonIcon`

-Gets the object that controls the Primary and Secondary Icon related properties.

-###  Image `RadButtonImage`

-Gets the object that control the Image properties.
-A RadButton control can be rendered as an ImageButton, or it can have a BackgroundImage.

-###  ToggleStates `RadButtonToggleStateCollection`

-Gets a collection of RadButtonToggleState objects that belong to the RadButton control.

 ###  ContentTemplate `ITemplate`

 Gets or sets the template for the RadButton control.

-###  AutoPostBack `Boolean`
+###  CssClass `String`

-Gets or sets a bool value indicating whether the RadButton control automatically posts back to the server when clicked.
+Gets or sets the CSS class rendered by the RadButton control on the client.

-###  Text `String`
+###  CssClassFormatString `String`

-Gets or sets the text displayed in the RadButton control.
+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

-###  Value `String`
+###  DisabledButtonCssClass `String`

-Gets or sets an optional Value of the RadButton control.

-###  ReadOnly `Boolean`

-Gets or sets a bool value indicating whether the RadButton control is in a read-only mode.
+Gets or sets the CSS class applied to the RadButton control when it is in a disabled state.

-###  UseSubmitBehavior `Boolean`
+###  EnableAjaxSkinRendering `String`

-Gets or sets a value indicating whether the RadButton control uses the client browser's submit mechanism or the ASP.NET postback mechanism.
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

+#### Remarks
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

+###  EnableAriaSupport `Boolean`

+When set to true enables support for WAI-ARIA

 ###  EnableBrowserButtonStyle `Boolean`